spapas/spapas.github.io/content/easy-immutable-objects.rst

 introduction to the concepts I talked about (state, reducers, actions etc) you can follow along my `React Redux tutorial`_.

+In the following, I'll do a quick introduction on how to keep your state objects immutable using modern Javascript techniques, I'll present how complex it is to modify non-trivial immutable objects and finally I'll give you a quick recipe for modifying your non-trivial immutable objects.
+If you want to play with the concepts I'll introduce you can do it at a `playground I've created on repl.it`_

 Immutable objects
 -----------------

-The previous example was easy and nice however usually you won't have such a small state!
-Let's suppose that you had something more complex, for example your state was like this:
+The example I gave in the introduction was easy and nice however usually you won't have such a small state!
+Let's suppose that you had something a little more complex, for example your state was like this:

 .. code-block:: javascript